DorothyTamYiLing/GWarrange/documents/pipeline_and_output_files_description.md

 **my0_intactk_StartL_mean**: for intact k-mers in control genomes, mean left flank start coordinate, round to number of significant digits indicated by -x flag in main.sh)

-**fwd_intactk_count**: count of intact k-mers in forward orientation
+**fwd_intactk_count**: count of genomes with intact k-mer in forward orientation

-**rev_intactk_count**: count of intact k-mers in reverse orientation
+**rev_intactk_count**: count of genomes with intact k-mer in reverse orientation

-**label**: labels generated for the k-mers containing the above information.
+**label**: label generated for the k-mer containing the above information.
 K-mers with duplicated genome positions are defined by those showing identical values in this column

 13. myintactkwithN_out.txt, include the following information in columns: